ucfacmw/ucfacmw.org/content/authors/emilia-hernandez/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "ucfacmw.vp@gmail.com"
+email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Officers
 - Officers 2020 - 2021
-- Officers 2019 - 2020

 # Add your biography below the ---
 ---
-Hello!
-I'm Annabel, the President for ACM and ACM-W. Last year I was the Vice President for the club, and before that I was the Outreach Director.
-I've interned at two different financial services companies, Fidelity and PwC.
-Fun Fact: I have dual US/UK citizenship.
+Hi there!
+I’m Emilia and I am the ACM-W VP this year 💜 I hope to rally all of UCF’s women/non-binary people in tech and form a super strong unit of support, allyship, and achievement for us all.
+Also, I work for the Office of Student Involvement as a web designer, and I am an RA at Knightscircle so consider me your design-tech-knowledgable-older-sister-who-is-looking-out-for-you.
+Fun Fact: I pulled off getting a national award in game design for something I made in Scratch 🙀